Planting love to grow a community

 They cleared and cleaned up 2.2 million square metres of public land, planted 1,086 trees and cleared over 380,000 invasive alien plants.
 They also collected, sorted and recycled 51,895 tons of waste.

-- They generated media attention of projects to keep Love Howick in the public eye and to have traction and network-building beyond the KZN town.
+Using the media - They generated media attention around the idea of “Love Howick”, keeping this in the public eye to build more awareness and support within and beyond the KZN town.

 Acknowledgements